 Recently we noted an interesting linkage of how such numbers can be used in a number of interesting ways.

-For example, FedEx published a news article on Jan 26th, 2022 sourcing a market size figure of $51bn from an online article by McKinsey.
+For example, FedEx published an article on Jan 26th, 2022 sourcing a market size figure of $51bn from an online article by McKinsey.

 Source: FedEx, Jan 26, 2022 (link)

 McKinsey used the same $51bn figure on their website, properly sourced (not linked though) pointing to an article published in the online magazine Robotics And Automation News.

 The article in Robotics And Automation News source their number to a publication by ABI Research.

 Source: Roboticsandautomationnews.com, Aug 19, 2021 (link)

 ABI Research is the original source of the $51bn figure.